joejknowles/CV/README.md

 Test Driven Development is foundational to my approach to software.
-It was a central part of my initial training, and has continued to guide my work on personal projects which can be seen it my portfolio.
-The same is true for BDD, my portfolio includes a small wrapper for PhantomJS, which makes testing of user interactions on a node/express application simple within Facebook's Jest framework.
+It was a central part of my initial training, and has continued to guide my work on personal projects which can be seen in [my portfolio](http://joejknowl.es/).
+The same is true for BDD, I wrote a small wrapper for a headless browser, which makes testing of user interactions on a node/express application simple within Facebook's Jest framework.